What’s The Difference Between Melasma and Hyperpigmentation?January 30, 2021

 Melasma is a specific type of hyperpigmentation that belongs to a league of its own (more on this below).

 Although hyperpigmentation can have many different causes, the effects are all similar; overactive melanocytes.

 Melanocytes are the cells responsible for creating pigment as a protective measure for your skin.
-For example, when you sit in the sun for a short time, melanocytes create the pigmentation that gives you a tanned appearance.
-When the melanocytes are damaged, or when they’re disrupted by hormonal changes, they can create too much pigment or put pigment in layers of skin where it doesn’t belong.
+For example, when you sit in the sun for a short time, melanocytes create the pigmentation that gives you a tan.
+When the melanocytes are damaged, threatened by potential dangers like UV or inflammation, or when they’re disrupted by hormonal changes, they can create too much pigment or put pigment in layers of skin where it doesn’t belong.
 The result is dark patches of skin that do not fade on their own.

-It’s believed to be a genetic condition that is dormant until triggered, most often by hormonal changes in the body, sun exposure, stress or some combination therein.
+Melasma is believed to be a genetic condition that is dormant until triggered, most often by hormonal changes, sun exposure, stress or a combination therein.

 Unlike other forms of pigmentation which appear as dark spots or uneven skin tone, melasma appears as dark patches of skin that cover larger areas of the face.
 The pigmented patches are often uniform in colour.
 They can also sometimes appear on the arms or other parts of the body.

-In a few lucky cases, melasma fades about a year after delivery (or after contraceptives are stopped).
+In a few lucky cases, melasma fades about a year after hormonal changes have stopped (as in delivery or after contraceptives are discontinued).
 In most cases however, melasma is constant and reoccurring.
 The good news is that it can be successfully treated with patience, caution and understanding.